usaid-cs/yesterday-i-learned/random.md

 1. "Herbs" are only from leaves of plants, and that "spices" are from everything *but* the leaves.
 1. Fecal popcorning are these minute particles of excrement that if you breath it (in addition to just being disgusting) can lead to very dangerous fungal infections in your lungs.
 1. Astronauts must have good airflow around them when they sleep, otherwise, they could wake up oxygen-deprived and gasping for air because a bubble of their own exhaled carbon dioxide had formed around their heads.
-1. The event horizon is where escape velocity equals the speed of light.
-The photon sphere is where orbital velocity equals the speed of light.
 1. [Deflashing][wikipedia 84] can refer to the removal of *flash*, excess material from plastic moulding.
 1. Hair grown to deliberately irritate is called [Urticating hair][wikipedia 85].
 1. The feeling of suddenly not knowing yourself is called [depersonalisation][wikipedia 86].
 It is the most common psychological disorder after anxiety and depression.